Practical Musicality For Social Salsa Dancers

 For men especially, expressing themselves in an uncensored way is outlawed, on top of the fact that they are participating in an activity which is already regarded as not a social norm for guys.

-So my goal for you in this workshop is to help you across that bridge – from stepping and counting to moving fluidly and rhythmically, and to bring more spontaneity and joy into your dancing.
+So my goal is to help you across that bridge – from stepping and counting to moving fluidly and rhythmically, and to bring more spontaneity and joy into your dancing.

 What Is Musicality?

-Musicality is the ability to communicate your connection to the tones and rhythmical patterns in music in an intentional manner, reflecting your emotional response.
+Musicality is the ability to communicate your connection to the tones and rhythmical patterns in music in an intentional manner, embodying your emotional response.

-It’s one thing to FEEL the music, but another to be capable of expressing it.
+It’s one thing to HEAR the music, another to FEEL it, but quite another to be capable of expressing it.

 Types Of Musicality